-United Greeneries currently offers multiple SKUs through two consumer brands: (1) Royal High[TM], a premium cannabis brand featuring a full bud product, grown, harvested, and hand selected by our team of cannabis experts; and (2) Captain's Choice[TM], a unique milled and blended product crafted to give the best possible experience for value.
-United Greeneries has supply agreements in place with four provinces: British Columbia, Saskatchewan, Manitoba and Ontario.
-Royal High[TM] is available for purchase across all four provinces, and Captain's Choice[TM] is available to purchase through retail outlets across Saskatchewan, Manitoba and Ontario.
+United Greeneries currently offers multiple SKUs through two consumer brands: (1) Royal HighTM, a premium cannabis brand featuring a full bud product, craft-grown, harvested, and hand selected by our team of cannabis experts; and (2) Captain's ChoiceTM, a unique milled and blended product crafted to give the best possible experience for value.
+United Greeneries has supply agreements in place with five provinces: British Columbia, Alberta, Saskatchewan, Manitoba and Ontario.
+Royal HighTM is available for purchase across all five provinces, and Captain's ChoiceTM is available to purchase through retail outlets across Alberta, Saskatchewan, and Manitoba.
 The Company continues to focus on establishing its brand within the ever-expanding recreational cannabis market.

 Satipharm's current products are CBD only products, sold as CBD Gelpell® capsules and CBD oil.
-The CBD Gelpell® capsules products utilize cannabis extracts sourced from Europe and processed an manufactured in Luxembourg and Switzerland-based GMP-certified production facilities, respectively.
-Satipharm's CBD oil products are similarly GMP-certified and is sourced from the United States (the "US").
-Satipharm currently sells its products in Europe, Australia, and Argentina, with Satipharm-branded medical cannabis products also sold in Canada.
+The CBD Gelpell® capsules products utilize cannabis extracts sourced from Europe and processed and manufactured in Luxembourg and Switzerland-based GMP-certified production facilities, respectively.
+Satipharm's CBD oil products are similarly GMP-certified and are sourced from the United States (the "US").
+Satipharm currently sells its products in the United Kingdom, Ireland, Australia, and Argentina, with Satipharm-branded medical cannabis products also sold in Canada.

 Dream Water currently has two distinct product lines: sleep and beauty.
 Each of the lines is carefully designed to offer a different experience for the consumer based on their lifestyle.
-Dream Water products are available in over 30,000 stores across the US and Canada.
-The Dream Water formula is flexible and can be formulated into a variety of delivery methods beyond liquids.
-Dream Water was recently NSF-certified for sport programs which allows the Company to sell products to professional sport teams and athletes who undertake drug testing.
+Dream Water products are available in over 30,000 stores throughout the US and Canada.
+The Dream Water formula is adaptive and can be formulated into a number of delivery formats beyond liquids.
+Dream Water has received the NSF International Certified for Sport® designation which allows the Company to sell products to professional sport teams and athletes who undertake drug testing.

-Delivra manufactures and sells an expanding line of natural topical pain relief creams with a proprietary transdermal delivery system platform under the LivRelief[TM] brand, for conditions such as joint and muscle pain, nerve pain, varicose veins, wound healing, and sports performance.
-LivRelief[TM] products are currently available in approximately 6,000 retail locations across Canada.
+Delivra manufactures and sells an expanding line of natural topical pain relief creams with a proprietary transdermal delivery system platform under the LivReliefTM brand, for conditions such as joint and muscle pain, nerve pain, varicose veins, wound healing, and sports performance.
+LivReliefTM products are currently available in approximately 6,000 retail locations across Canada.